- Northern Illinois Center for Accelerator and Detector Development

 - be enrolled full-time in the Ph.D. or Master's (with thesis) degree program.

-Applications for the Spring 2020 semester will be accepted through December 1, 2019.
+Applications will be accepted through July 1 for the following Fall semester; December 1 for the following Spring semester.
 To apply, email email@example.com with the following information:

 - A personal statement with specifics regarding research interest in Accelerator Science and the expected benefits the applicant will gain from joining the CAST program at NIU